lncodes/csharp-abstract-demo/docs/README.md

 <h2 id="introduction">🌟 Introduction</h2>

 This repository demonstrates the use of C# Abstract through a simple console application.
-In this repository, abstract classes serve as blueprints for defining common characteristics and behaviors for different enemy types, such as stamina and run.
-By using an abstract class, a standardized blueprint for different enemy types is established, which helps reduce redundancy, enhances maintainability, and ensures a consistent interface across various enemy types.
+In this project, abstract classes act as blueprints for defining common characteristics and behaviours across various enemy types, such as stamina and running abilities.
+Using an abstract class establishes a standardized blueprint for different enemy types, which helps reduce redundancy, enhances maintainability, and ensures a consistent interface across various enemy types.

 For more information about C# Abstract, check out the blog post: [C# Abstract - Last Night Codes](https://www.lncodes.com/csharp-abstract).

 <h2 id="installation">📦 Installation</h2>

-To set up this C# project on your local machine, ensure that the system requirements are met, and then follow these instructions:
+To set up this C# project on your local machine, follow the steps below after ensuring the system requirements are met.

 <h3>System Requirements</h3>